Asia-Pacific leaders condemn war, renew calls for open trade | Law-Order

 - Thailand

-Leaders from around the Asia-Pacific were wrapping up a summit in Bangkok, Thailand, with talks on Saturday on how to steer the region's economies through the turmoil of war, pandemics, and other threats to peace and stability.

-The 21-member Asia-Pacific Economic Cooperation(APEC) forum's long-term mission is promoting closer economic ties, but its summits often are sidetracked by other more urgent issues.
+The US will host next year's summit in San Francisco, with preliminary meetings to be held in other cities throughout the year.

+Though summit meetings are often sidetracked by other more urgent concerns, APEC's long-term mission is promoting closer economic ties.

-Thai Prime Minister Prayuth Chan-ocha opened Saturday's meeting by urging the leaders to push ahead with APEC's agenda of promoting free trade in the Pacific region.
+Prayuth opened Saturday's meeting by urging the leaders to push ahead with APEC's agenda of promoting free trade in the Pacific region.

 "We have to give priority to turning this plan into action,'' Prayuth said.

-But it acknowledged differences of opinions among those present, which included Andrei Belousov, Russia's first deputy prime minister.

-The meetings on Saturday wrap up a flurry of leaders' meetings in Southeast Asian countries this week.
-Much of the activity at such summits occurs on the sidelines and in the interludes before and after meetings begin.
+Security risks are not on the formal APEC agenda, but Prayuth said the North's numerous recent missile launches were discussed and "everybody shares concern on that issue".

-US Vice President Kamala Harris and the leaders of Australia, Canada, Japan, New Zealand and South Korea met separately on Friday to voice concerns about North Korea's launch earlier in the day of an intercontinental ballistic missile that landed near Japan's northern island of Hokkaido.
+On Friday, the US Vice President and leaders of Australia, Canada, Japan, New Zealand and South Korea met separately on Friday to voice concerns about the North's launch earlier in the day of an intercontinental ballistic missile that landed near Japan's northern island of Hokkaido.

-The official said Harris reiterated a message conveyed by President Joe Biden when he met with Xi at the Group of 20 leading economies in Bali, Indonesia, earlier in the week: We must maintain open lines of communication to responsibly manage the competition between our countries.

-The official spoke on condition they not be named to be able to speak to the media.

-Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war in Ukraine.
+Both at APEC in Thailand and at the G-20 meeting in Indonesia, officials appear to have chosen to agree to disagree about the war, while voicing anguish over its deepening impact.

-In Bali, China and India, after months of refusing to condemn Russia's war in Ukraine, did not block the release of a statement that harshly criticised Moscow.
+In both Bangkok and Bali, countries that have refused to condemn the invasion refrained from blocking the release of statements harshly criticising Moscow.

-“Most members strongly condemned the war in Ukraine and stressed it is causing immense human suffering and exacerbating existing fragilities in the global economy — constraining growth, increasing inflation, disrupting supply chains, heightening energy and food insecurity, and elevating financial stability risks,'' said the ministerial statement issued on Friday.
-“There were other views and different assessments of the situation and sanctions.''
-It noted that APEC ”is not the forum to resolve security issues,'' but acknowledged “security issues can have significant consequences for the global economy.''
-It's a message that has been voiced by many during this week heavy in summitry.
+The leaders' declaration released on Saturday also called for promoting more use of clean energy and more secure, environmentally sustainable food systems, among an array of goals that also address illegal, unregulated and unauthorised fishing, illegal logging, marine waste, improvements to public health and better access to vaccinations.

 Other APEC members include Brunei, Chile, Hong Kong, Indonesia, Malaysia, Mexico, Papua New Guinea, Peru, the Philippines, Singapore, Taiwan and Vietnam.